 Natural Glide Mechanism

-Studies show that changes in posture help you stay comfortable and more attentive during the day.
-The patented Natural Glide mechanism enables you to comfortably recline in the Leap without straining your eyes or neck.
+Studies show that changes in posture help you stay comfortable and more attentive.
+The Natural Glide System and 4D arms were intentionally designed to help you recline without reducing strain on your eyes, arms and neck.

 Passive Seat Edge Angle

-The Passive Seat Edge Angle provides lower back firmness control, as well as an adjustable lumbar for proper lower back support.
-This features allows the front edge of the seat to flex, to relieve pressure behind the user's thighs.
+Leap's Passive Seat Edge Angle provides lower back firmness control and adjustable lumbar for proper lower back support.
+This feature allows the front edge of the seat to flex, so users can relieve pressure behind their thighs.

-When it comes to adjustability, the Leap is unlike any other.
-It adapts to your natural movements and how you work throughout the day, to encourage better breathing and increased blood flow, and offers an exceptional range of adjustments:
+Leap adapts to your natural movements and how you work throughout the day, to encourage better breathing and increased blood flow, and offers an exceptional range of adjustments:

 - Seat Height – With a curve-shaped adjustment mechanism, the Leap chair adjusts within a 5” range to fit various heights.
 A 7” range is also available as an option.